Changing database dialect

 Once installed run ‘H2 Console’ from the start menu; the H2 console should open in your browser.

-When prompted use the same connection-url and credentials as the deployed project -ds.xml
+When prompted use the same connection-url and credentials as the deployed .json project settings file (or in the -ds.xml file for older versions of Skyve before 9.0).

 You can then access the H2 database directly with SQL.